-When your team members are all evaluating in the same instance, you get a more realistic view of how Resource Management works when multiple people are using the software and making changes.
+When your team evaluates the same instance, you get a more realistic view of how Resource Management works.

-Account Settings is where you’ll build out company defaults and add important business information like project dropdown lists, locations, and official holidays.
-The Account Settings are organized so that you can go through each of the sections on the left menu and add information about your company.
-When setting up the trial account, it is important that you complete the following sections: Account Settings, Roles, Disciplines, Bill Rates, People and Projects.
+In Account Settings, set company defaults and add important business information like project dropdown lists, locations, and official holidays.
+Account Settings are organized so you can go through each section on the left menu and add information about your company.

-You can also change the account owner on the settings page.
-Only Admins can be account owners and there can only be one owner.
+You can change the account owner on the settings page.
+Only Resourcing Admins can be account owners, and there can only be one owner.

-If you don't plan to track time in Resource Management, keep in mind that you can always integrate with other time tracking tools to pull the same data into the App.
+If you don't plan to track time in Resource Management, keep in mind you can always integrate with other time-tracking tools.

 Option 1: 1/2 Days

 This option is great for teams with little variation in their daily activities, typically because people are working on one or two projects at a time.